As an Amazon Associate, I earn from qualifying purchases. There may be affiliate links within the post.

 This recipe was perfect in my opinion, it was a nice mix of traditional stuffing with a slight kick that the ranch flavor gave it.
 One thing in particular that I love about this recipe is that you can take it as a side dish for Thanksgiving to eat with your turkey or you can use your Thanksgiving leftovers and eat it with slices of carved turkey baked in.
 Once you add in the turkey that makes this dish a one dish meal perfect for those busy shopping days!
 Now, let’s get to this recipe!

-- 1 Cup Turkey Gravy (Reserve the remaining gravy)
+- 1 Cup Turkey Gravy, Reserve Remaining Gravy

 - 1 1/2 Cups Chicken Broth